|

 Paul Bunyan - A chronic, but none the less interesting, liar.

 Pay station - A social welfare agency that gives out money.
+Very rare.

 Pay streak - To have a job that pays well.